 10.40.1 Basic VHT BSS functionality

-A STA that is a VHT AP or a VHT mesh STA declares its channel width capability in the Supported Channel Width Set subfield of the VHT Capabilities element VHT Capabilities Info field as described in Table 8-240 (Subfields of the VHT Capabilities Info field).
+A STA that is a VHT AP or a VHT mesh STA declares its channel width capability in the the VHT Capabilities element VHT Capabilities Info field as described in Table 8-240 (Subfields of the VHT Capabilities Info field).

-A VHT STA shall not transmit to a second VHT STA using a bandwidth that is not indicated as supported in the Supported Channel Width Set subfield in the HT Capabilities element or VHT Capabilities element received from that VHT STA.
+A VHT STA shall not transmit to a second VHT STA using a bandwidth that is not indicated as supported in the Supported Channel Width Set subfield in the HT Capabilities element or in the VHT Capabilities Info field of the VHT Capabilities element received from that VHT STA.

 10.40.1 Basic VHT BSS functionality